-If charities are going to collect the personal data of donors they must be clear that they have explicit consent for processing that data and are open and transparent about how the data will be used.
-They should not buy, sell or share personal data without explicit permission.
+If charities are going to collect the personal data of donors they must be clear that they have an appropriate lawful basis for processing that data and are open and transparent about how the data will be used.
+They should not buy, sell or share personal data without meeting specific considerations.
 Nor should they use unlawful profiling techniques to try and identify donors who may be deemed more generous.
 They should also limit the amount of time they keep the data and make efforts to keep it up to date and accurate.